slsu0424/slsu0424.github.io/_posts/2023-11-02-use-natural-language-converse-mimiciii-database.md

 categories: [ ChatGPT, NLP, tutorial ]
 image: assets/images/2023-10/shutterstock_2188258735_license_resize.png
 ---
 If someone were to tell me that I would someday be able to query a database without writing SQL statements, I would have said its impossible.
-As a former database developer, databases and SQL have always been synonymous.
 However, thanks to LLMs, any user can now dialogue with a database using natural language.
 This is an exciting and powerful capability that will be a game-changer for anyone that works with data.

 This tutorial continues on from the previous tutorial on using LLMs with Langchain.
 Here, we will explore using LLMs and LangChain to interact with a SQL Database.